truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Using managed services

 As much as possible, it is always recommended to use Managed services.
-By using them, you enjoy the experiences of many years on may projects for your application.
+By using them, you enjoy the experiences of many years on many projects for your application.
 If you need a database, don't use a PostgreSQL started on a Compute engine you manage yourself.
 Use Cloud SQL.
 You need a messaging system, choose PubSub.
 Data storage, use a Storage service...

 If you do not, you might have to think about all the implications of not doing so, like resiliency, availability, backup...

 #### Refactoring a monolith to microservices

 Refactoring a monolith application to a microservices application should never be taken lightly.
 These decision will impact your entire application on subjects you never imagined before...
-Indeed, having the comfort of working in an ACID environment is the most comfortable...
+Indeed, working in an ACID environment is a very comfortable place to be...

 Besides, you will never be able to move all at once.
 It is mandatory to move parts after parts, gain experiences with the first API migration, and then move on to the next step.

 So, you have to move step by step...
 Starts by creating an API gateway...
 The gateway will intercept the call, and then redirects it to the monolith.
 Once it is working properly and stable, then extract an endpoint and then change the gateway to send those specific request to the new microservices...

-Besides, you will also have to think scalability: How yous system will evolve under load peaks ?
+Besides, you will also have to think scalability: How your system will evolve under load peaks ?
 With a monolith, it is more likely you will perform a vertical scalability: having a more powerful system.
 With microservices, you can think in terms of horizontal scalability.

-And then comes the questions about databases, where you can choose more accuratly system that best fits your needs in term of data storage.
+And then comes the questions about databases, where you can choose more accurately system that best fits your needs in term of data storage.

 When talking about communication, you might need now a Pubsub system for async command, or using HTTP request for sync query...
 So you need to think in term of latency, throughput, Correlation ID...